AlienatedSoftware/First-Milestone-Project-King-Gizzard/README.md

 - [GitHub](https://github.com/ "Link to GitHub")
      - GitHub was used to store the project after pushing
 - [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage")
-     - Figma was used to create the wireframes during the design phase of the project.
+     - Ba;samiq was used to create the wireframes during the design phase of the project.
 - [Am I Responsive?](http://ami.responsivedesign.is/# "Link to Am I Responsive Homepage")
      - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.

 ## Testing

+Based on the User Stories above, all users will be able to follow the flow of the website to find what they came for according to their stories.
+However they won't be able to actually fully book a ticket for their tours.
+This is just a milestone project, not an official website of the band.

 Google developer tools was used manually to check and test the live project on all different screen sizes.
 Used multiple devices and feedback from family & friends who went to the deployed site on their devices.